The International Trade Blog Export Compliance

-Read the article I'm Not a Bull Fighter, so Why Should I Worry about Red Flags? to find out more about red flags and what you should do if you suspect a red flag with one of your export transactions.
+Read the article No Bull: Export Compliance Means Watching for Red Flags to find out more about red flags and what you should do if you suspect a red flag with one of your export transactions.

-To learn more about EAR99 and why it’s not a free pass to avoiding licensing your export, check out the following resources:
+To find more out why EAR99 is not a free pass to avoid licensing your export, check out the following resources:

 - Don’t Let This Happen To You!—Published by BIS, this guide includes real-life examples of violations that can occur and penalties that can be assessed.
 No exporter is too small to be noticed.